B2B Research Essentials for Market Success

 Accessing participants may be easier if you advertise in spaces where potential customers might be.

-The easiest and most reliable source of B2B market research respondents is a market research panel.
+A market research panel is the easiest and most reliable source of B2B market research respondents.
 A panel company solicits and vets participants who agree to participate in marketing research to share their opinions about products, services, and suppliers in their industry.
 To join a panel, participants must provide extensive information about themselves so the panel company can verify that they are who they say they are.

 There are two types of panel companies.
 Full-Service Panel Providers offer access to their extensive, proprietary database of millions of B2B participants, often globally.
 Most Full-Service Panel Providers also offer their programming and hosting services for online surveys and data tabulation and reporting services.
 On the other hand, Panel Resellers don’t recruit and maintain a proprietary panel but provide samples aggregated from other panel providers.